 There are two major ways to obtain Digimon.
 The first is by capturing them with a special AI tool.
 The other is by hatching them from eggs known as Digitama.

 A schematic of the area appears on the virtual monitor.
 Below it, the words “The Last Coast” blink in a simple font.
 Whoever named it had an odd sense of humor.
 In recent years, it’s become a hotspot for poachers.
-Digitama sometimes wash up on these bloody shores.
-Digitama can be sold for a decent amount of digicoin on GriMM, so the poachers take advantage.
+Digitama sometimes wash up on these bloody shores, and they can sold for a decent amount of digicoin on GriMM.

 The police radio crackles “We have a suspicious Digimon in sight!”